zhuyaoyu/SNN-event-driven-learning/readme.md

 ## Before running

-Modify the data path and network settings in the config files (in the networks folder).
+Modify the data path and network settings in the .yaml config files (in the networks folder).

+We have implemented two backends for our algorithm: The python backend and the cuda backend, where the cuda backend significantly acclerates the neuron functions.

+The backend option can be configured by setting **backend: "cuda"** or **backend: "python"** in the .yaml config files.

 ## Run the code
 ```